 Every field was yellow-beige and white, covered completely with chunks of stone; there was hardly any greenery anywhere between the vines.
 As with other fields like it that we had visited, it seemed impossible that anything could grow from a ground so completely covered with rocks.
 He plows to limit grass, and the surface is too arid for microbial life and for the roots, which forces them downward in search of water.
 “I’m a tyrant with the vine,” he said, whipping an invisible lash in his hand.
 Keeping the vines deep also protects them from the rising temperatures during the warmer months, which are progressively getting warmer due to climate change; if they stayed too close to the surface, they would get baked.

-He works with highly sustainable methods, treating the vines with only one spray of organic weed treatment at the beginning of spring after they plow, and in 2015 they started trimming the vines and putting them into the soil for mulch.
-He often mends the soils with a little iron to prevent chlorosis, a sort of anemia in plants that can cause the grapes to go yellow when the vine can’t absorb enough iron due to a surplus of calcium buildup around the roots.
+He works with highly sustainable methods, treating the vines with only one spray of organic weed treatment at the beginning of spring before they plow, and in 2015 they started trimming the vines and putting them into the soil for mulch.
+He often mends the soils with a little iron to prevent chlorosis, a sort of anemia in plants that can cause the leaves to go yellow when the vine can’t absorb enough iron due to a surplus of calcium buildup around the roots.
 He could easily go for the organic classification, but as we had heard from many other vignerons, he hesitates to do so, reserving the right to resort to synthetic treatments in emergencies so as not to put himself out of business.

 We got back to the tasting room and started in on pouring the 2016 Petit Chablis, which is bottled in April, along with the Chablis AOC wine, unlike the old vine and premier cru Chablis, which are bottled in September.
 Sébastien watched Ted with tense anticipation and quickly dropped the caveat that we were sampling them a bit too early.
 Ted was uncharacteristically quiet with each sip.
 But he was just doing it to toy with Sébastien, and he finally broke into laughter when he noticed Sébastien’s tension growing.
 Ted said, “you worry too much,” a point that Sébastien instantly conceded.